 Slack became the gold standard for team chat by focusing on developer-friendly features, extensive integrations, and a more enjoyable interface than enterprise alternatives.
 Teams that want flexibility and customization tend to choose Slack over more rigid corporate tools.

+The core of Slack is channels and direct messages, similar to competitors, but the execution is cleaner and more intuitive.
 What sets Slack apart is integration depth.
-You can pipe notifications from GitHub pull requests, Jira tickets, Google Drive files, customer support tools, analytics platforms, and thousands of other services directly into relevant Slack channels.
-This turns Slack into a central hub where work happens instead of just where people chat.
+You can pipe notifications from GitHub pull requests, Jira tickets, Google Drive files, customer support tools, and thousands of other services directly into relevant Slack channels.
+This turns Slack into a central hub where work happens.

 Best for Project Chat: Hive